greg-hutchinson/agile/retrospective/PITCHME.md

 ---
-## Relect on the Past Sprint
+## Reflect on the Past Sprint
 - What went well - (What should we keep doing)
 - What did not
 - What can we do to improve

 ---